 So which of these two systems should you use?
-If you want to go with the popular trend, you can stick to BI only.
-Most businesses choose to use exclusively self-service business intelligence tools, such as Tableau, Qlikview and Microsoft Power BI.
+Many businesses choose to use exclusively self-service business intelligence tools.
 For one thing, it’s less expensive to invest in one solution rather than two.
-And additionally, BI software is oftentimes adequate for evaluating your KPIs and performance metrics.
+And additionally, BI software is often more than adequate for evaluating your KPIs and performance metrics.

 However, there are also plenty of businesses that use CPM solutions as complements to their BI software.
 They do so to help maintain focus on their goals and objectives.
 This helps keep every goal on track, meaning everything from project management to distribution and sales either reach their peak efficiency, or are headed in that direction.